jrp2014/smuggler2/README.md

 - `exactPrint`s the result back over the original file (or one with a different suffix, if that was specified as option to `smuggler2`)

-This round tripping is needed because the AST provided by GHC to `smuggler2` is of a different type from the AST that `ghc-exactprint` uses.
-(It is the product of the renaming phase of the compiler, while `ghc-exactprint` uses a parse phase AST.)
+This round tripping is needed because the AST that `ghc` provides does not have enough information in it to reconstitute the source (which is why `ghc-exactprint` exists).

 ### Exports